 We are now on the cusp of a fourth industrial revolution.
 The cause?

-Intelligent and networked systems for producers – also known as 'smart factories'.
 Integrating information and communication technology into every aspect of industry will allow entire production processes to become self-organizing.
 Continuous communication and cooperation, starting with the worker and ending with the finished product, will lead to an optimized value chain.
-New technological assistants will provide producers with an easy to understand summary of data that will allow them to follow the reasoning behind changes in an automated production chain, or to decide on changes themselves.

 The greatest advantage Industry 4.0 offers is the significant reduction of costs, while at the same time providing new avenues for individualization.
 Focusing on optimization from the very first step of production will reduce product defects, while continuous measurements and communication decrease the risk of loss of production due to technical failures.